sumitjoshi28/Android-BLE-Connect/README.md

-# Android-BLE-Connect-Example
+# Android-BLE-Connect
-Simple example application that allows you to scan, and connect to a ble device on Android (M) API 23
+This is a simple demo application that allows us to scan, and connect to a BLE(Bluetooth Low Energy) device using an android app.

-I searched the web for hours on an up to date Android BLE connection tutorial or example to no avail.
-Even the BLE Android docs don't have up to date (M) API 23 code presented.
-Thus - here is a simple app that allows you to scan, connect, and disconnect from a ble a peripheral.
-Or as Androiders would call it, a server.
+This app discovers the services and the characteristics provided by the BLE device and that device acts as a server for the android app, by using this app we can get the data based on the characteristics present in the BLE device.